My Other Calling? Coaching Jack and Luke

 I know baseball well enough to teach and coach the kids, but the skills have never been my strength as a coach.
 Rather, I bring the qualities from the rest of my life as a speaker, preacher, and pastor to my Little League team.
 I try to inspire, encourage, support, and guide the kids in ways that will work, not only for baseball, but also for the rest of their lives.
 Their parents often smile and comment on my continual narrative from the sidelines.
 When I gather the players around me in a team circle, their parents say that I am teaching them "the lessons of life."
 At the beginning of our championship game I gave the kids a little talk (of course!) and predicted who would win the game.
 "Who?" they demanded to know.
 "Whoever is the most focused today; whoever doesn't let bad calls bother them but just keeps going; whoever is most supportive of their teammates even when they make mistakes; whoever digs deep inside and offers their very best today and leaves everything on the field," I replied.
 They won a close one, 4-2.

-Of course, I feel a sense of joy and even pride when Luke hits another towering homerun, or gets the biggest hit in the All Star game, or pitches the lights out and shuts down the other team's batting, or makes a great pick at first base, or is catching at home.
+Of course, I feel a sense of joy and even pride when Luke hits another towering homerun, or gets the biggest hit in the All Star game, or pitches the lights out and shuts down the other team's batting, or makes a great pick at first base, or while catching at home.
 And I try not to act too excited as the Dad/coach.
 But honestly, the deeper delight often comes from the kid whose nervous face is replaced with a big smile when he finally learns to connect with the ball, or from the one who, after making lots of errors all season, ends up making the game-winning play in the field and gets the game ball, or from the parents who tell you long after the season is over that whenever their child is facing touch challenges in school and life, he is encouraged when they remind him to "believe in yourself, just like Coach Jim believed in you."
 Most coaches will tell you that helping the kids who struggle more with the game is often the most satisfying accomplishment.

 Now that Luke has aged out of Little League, I'm done coaching his team.
 From now on, as I watch his baseball career unfold, I will just be a Dad and fan.
 This summer Luke is on the Northwest Little League 12U World Series team.
 They will enter the tournament that will take the top teams to Williamsport -- the tournament that is on television every August and that our family has watched for years.
 This is Luke's year for that and our family will follow the team as far as they can go.
 My younger son Jack has made the 8U traveling team this summer too, and my coaching will now focus just on him.
 We are both very excited.

 This July 4 weekend is the annual DC "Stars and Strikes" tournament, and both our boys will be playing -- in different divisions and on different fields.
-Joy and I will drive back and forth between fields, making good on the sign she put out in front of our home when the spring began, "We interrupt this family for baseball season."
+Joy and I will drive back and forth between fields, making good on the sign she put out in front of our home when the spring began: "We interrupt this family for baseball season."
 I build my schedule now, including my travel, around Little League baseball.
 Coaching has been an anchor for me, a deep connection to my sons, and a critical balance to the rest of my life.

 And guess what?
 The iPhone dried out and is working just fine!